pantheon-systems/documentation/source/content/terminus/03-examples.md

 ### Mass Update

 Terminus supports third-party plugins that extend functionality by adding new commands.
-The following example demonstrates usage of the [Mass Update](https://github.com/pantheon-systems/terminus-mass-update) plugin to easily apply upstream updates (core updates) in bulk.
+The following example demonstrates the [Mass Update](https://github.com/pantheon-systems/terminus-mass-update) plugin to apply upstream updates (core updates) in bulk.
 Refer to [Extend with Plugins](/terminus/plugins) for instructions on how to install Terminus plugins.

 1. Install the [Mass Update](https://github.com/pantheon-systems/terminus-mass-update) plugin, then use the `--dry-run` option to review available upstream updates without applying them: